WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 The `end` instruction at the end of `unwind` block is special that it automatically rethrows the current exception.

+When the program runs `br` within `unwind` block, the rest of the `unwind` block will not run and the program control will branch to the destination, as in normal blocks.
+Because we don't reach `end` of `unwind` block, rethrowing does not happen.

 ### Throwing an exception